holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/15_test/lesson_plan.md

 ## Essential Questions

-- What do we need to remember from this unit?
-- What do we actually remember from this unit?
+- What have I learned in this unit?
-- What is the best way to prepare for a test?

 ## Lesson Plan

 ### Setup

-- Test loaded up on Schoology
+- Exam loaded up on Schoology
+    - Make sure there is a reflection question about TIL as last question on test
+        - One point
+        - "What portion of your TIL was most useful while you were taking the test?"
+        - "What is something that you wish you had done differently on your TIL that would have made it more useful?"
 - Scrap paper
-    - ASCII table and RGB
+    - ASCII table and RGB printed out

 ### Actual Lesson